I was recently the lucky

 Stephanie Dale of Learn to Carriage Drive.co.uk and Carriage Driving magazine.

 This was an amazing experience and I was very glad that I had bought the rest of the weekend to

 situated in the beautiful scenery of the Cotswolds, a short drive from the

 ancient Roman Fosse Way, which is an ideal location for carriage driving.

-immediately that she had a strong rapport with each horse and understood their
+strong rapport with each horse and understood their

 individual needs and strengths.